PersonaX: Multimodal Datasets with LLM-Inferred Behavior Traits: Details about LLM Selection and Prompt Design

 \subsection{Details about How to Select LLMs (regarding Table \ref{table1})}

-\paragraph{Model Choices in Table \ref{table1}.} We present the comparative evaluations on 10 of the state-of-the-art LLMs on our two persona datasets.
-Initially, we choose the Top 10 models based on the Arena leaderboard \citep{chiang2024chatbot}.
+\paragraph{Model Choices in Table \ref{table1}.} We present the comparative evaluations on 10 of the state-of-the-art LLMs on our two persona datasets. \rebuttal{The 10 LLMs include: Gemini-2.5-Pro-Exp-03-25, Llama-4-Maverick-03-26-Experimental, ChatGPT-4o-latest (2025-03-26), Grok-3-Preview-02-24, Gemini-2.0-Flash-Thinking-Exp-01-21, DeepSeek-V3-0324, DeepSeek-R1, Gemini-2.0-Flash-001, Qwen2.5-Max, and QwQ-32B.} Initially, we choose the Top 10 models based on the Arena leaderboard \citep{chiang2024chatbot}.
 To enhance diversity, we also included Qwen2.5-Max and QwQ-32B \citep{bai2023qwen} from Alibaba, both noted for their strong reasoning capabilities.
 We list all those 12 LLMs and summarize them in Table \ref{app-tab-1}, including the model name, the company name, the arena score, the API input and output price per million tokens, and whether it is used by us for further analysis in Table \ref{table1}.
 Specifically, GPT-4.5-Preview \citep{achiam2023gpt} was excluded due to prohibitively high API costs where the input and output API prices were \$75 and \$150 per million tokens, respectively.
 Gemini-2.0-Pro-Exp-02-05 \citep{team2023gemini} was omitted due to inaccessibility, it was merged to the latest Gemini-2.5-Pro-Exp-03-25 model.
 Therefore, in the end, we only considered 10 LLMs, as shown in Table \ref{table1}.

 \paragraph{Evaluation Metrics in Table \ref{table1}.} We list 8 evaluation metrics in the experimental results.
 For each dataset, we randomly sampled 100 individuals, conducted 100 LLM queries in total, and reported the average results.
 The query prompt is almost the same as the Prompt \ref{app-prompt1}, except that here we considered 5-level (i.e., strong disagree, disagree, neutral, agree, strongly agree) for scoring scale instead of 3-level.
 As for each evaluation metric, here are detailed explanations: